topo-gps/ios-manual/en/routes/routes_unload.rst

 Removing routes from map
 ------------------------
-A route can be removed from the map via the routes screen and from the route details screen.
+A route can be removed from the map via the saved routes screen and from the route details screen.

 Routes screen
 ~~~~~~~~~~~~~
-Tap the route button on the dashboard to open the :ref:`routes screen <sec-routes-screen>`.
-Then select the tab 'Routes'.
-An example is shown below:
+Tap the route button on the dashboard to open the :ref:`routes popup <sec-routes-popup>`.
+Then tap the item 'Saved routes'.
+The saved routes screen will be opened, an example is shown below.

 .. figure:: ../_static/routes-3.png
    :height: 568px